API Reference

 func Validate(ctx context.Context, v any, opts ...Option) error

-Validates a value using the default validator.
+Validates a value using the default engine.
 Returns nil if validation passes, or *Error if validation fails.

 Parameters: